Rowdy Tellez Player Props: Brewers vs. Blue Jays

 Rowdy Tellez At The Plate

-- Among qualifying batters, he ranks 94th in batting average, while his on-base percentage ranks 74th and he is 28th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 109th, his on-base percentage ranks 90th, and he is 37th in the league in slugging.

-- Tellez has picked up a hit in 32 of 49 games this year, with multiple hits seven times.
+- Tellez has reached base via a hit in 32 games this year (of 50 played), and had multiple hits in seven of those games.

-- Tellez has had an RBI in 17 games this season (34.7%), including six multi-RBI outings (12.2%).
-He has also driven home three or more of his team's runs in two contests.
+- Tellez has driven home a run in 17 games this season (34.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on two occasions..

+- In 34.0% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (6.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.